kachurun/monaco-esm/README.md

 ### Next.js

 You can use `monaco-esm` in Next.js projects, but make sure to call `loadCss()` only on the client side (e.g., inside a `useEffect`).

+### Vite

+When using Vite, you have two options for handling workers:

+1. Import workers directly from `monaco-editor` (see example above)
+2. Use the prebundled workers from `monaco-esm/workers`

 ---